LTibbs/BCB546X_Unix_Assignment/README.md

 	- Finally, these lines of code check that the total numbers of lines in the output files are as expected: 975 teosinte lines and 1573 maize lines, plus 1 record for the header in each file.

-2) Transpose the teosinte and maize genotype data using provided `teosinte.awk`:
+2) Transpose the teosinte and maize genotype data using provided `transpose.awk`:

 `awk -f transpose.awk teosinte_genotypes.txt > transposed_teosinte_genotypes.txt` and `awk -f transpose.awk maize_genotypes.txt > transposed_maize_genotypes.txt`